George Washington was a man of faith, while avoiding entangling the practices of government and religion

 Many modern writers still repeat second-hand information of questionable reliability to describe Washington as a traditional Protestant.
 The individuals who describe Washington's life as one marked by prayer and steady attendance at church are often advocates of a religious perspective, proselytizing the perspective of a particular denomination or at least trying to shape American society so more people attend church regularly.

 At times, they cite the generic proclamations issued as a public leader to portray Washington (or even Jefferson!) as a mainstream Christian, and to define the United States as a Christian Nation.
 Some of those who emphasize the personal faith - or faithlessness - of elected officials use it as a partisan issue.
 The Moral Majority led by Rev. Jerry Falwell was clearly allied with the Republican Party, and both Jimmy Carter and Pat Robertson used religion as part of his campaign for the presidency.

 In modern America, many religious leaders consider personal salvation to be fundamental to the strength/survival of American society.
-The debate about the morality of elected officials has been intense since the realization that Lyndon Johnson lied about the status of war in Vietnam and subsequent Presidents have demonstrated publicly their own lapses, particularly Presidents Nixon and Clinton.
+The debate about the morality of elected officials has been intense since the realization that Lyndon Johnson lied about the status of war in Vietnam and subsequent Presidents have demonstrated publicly their own lapses, particularly Presidents Nixon, Clinton, and Trump.

 Those who attempt to project a religious theology upon Washington often seek to connect theological beliefs with civic benefits, assuming morality is based on religion.
 In contrast, Madison and others crafted a government that could succeed even if Americans were not angels, thanks to a balance of powers.
 Jefferson and other "natural law" theorists assumed that individuals in a mature society would follow a common set of ethical principles, independent of the different religious beliefs held by individuals.